Skip to main content

 And when you're able to become more productive in the virtual classroom, you break through the walls that can turn you into a leader in the education space.

 "The barriers are the lack of know-how in utilizing best practices and instructional strategies in the online environment, along with the lack of knowledge in online-specific approaches, web tools, and obstacles to avoid and overcome," Denithorne said.
-"All these understandings are vital in the 21st-century classroom. ...
+"All these understandings are vital in the 21st-century classroom ...
 Moreover, traditional, brick-and-mortar classrooms thrive when virtual components are intertwined into the daily agenda."

-Is Learning How to Teach Online Worth it?
+Is Learning How to Teach Online Worth It?

-McCullough agrees.
+McCullough agreed.

 Explore more content like this article

-How Long Does it Take to Get a Master's Degree?
+How Long Does It Take to Get an Associate Degree?

 About Southern New Hampshire University